DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

 4. Specify the boot firmware you want to use.
-I am using the default "UEFI" firmware.
+I am using the default firmware, which is 'UEFI.'
    <br>
    <br>